Hero image of Teen Chef showing mobile screen mock-ups.

 BRANDING

 Participants didn’t resonate with the brand colors.
+I felt it was for a younger audience.

 Issue #3